Moussa Dadis Camara: Exile

-28 September events trial
+Trial and imprisonment

-On September 27, 2022, Moussa Dadis Camara was imprisoned.
-A day later, exactly 13 years after the events that led to the death of 157 people, the trial for the 2009 massacre would begin.
+On 27 September 2022, Camara was imprisoned and tried for the 2009 massacre.
 Salifou Beavogui, one of Camara's lawyers, stated that the prosecutor had "take our six clients to the central house (prison) where they will apparently be confined until the end (of the trial)" and that "Very unfortunately, the trial is beginning with the violation of the rights of the accused".
-On the 28th at 10 a.m. local time, Camara and 10 other former military and government officials are due to appear in court.
+On 28 September, Camara and 10 other former military and government officials appeared in court.

+On 4 November 2023, a heavily armed group broke Camara and three other officials out of the Conakry jail.
+During his escape, nine people, including three intruders and four members of Guinea’s defense forces were killed, and six others were treated for gunshot wounds.
+He was recaptured hours later.
+On 13 November, his trial resumed, having been suspended for three weeks due to unrelated reasons.

+On 31 July 2024, Moussa Dadis Camara was found guilty of “crimes against humanity” in the massacres that occurred in 2009, and was sentenced to twenty years in prison.
+On 28 March 2025, he was pardoned by president Mamady Doumbouya, and left the country the following month for medical reasons.